piecedigital/function-arena/development-notes.md

     - Figure out a universal solution for creating moves.
 Something that makes it easy to plug in new characters at a basic level
       - Read input **ok**
       - Makes action based on property **ok**
-      - Next move in a combo based on some variable state?
+      - Most specials and normals will be cancellable
   - Movement
+    - walking - need a state variable for this
+    - Dashing - need a state variable for this
     - Make sure there's collision with Platform and walls
     - Jumping
   - Hit box and hurt box collisions